 A growing number of trials and studies are showing the superior absorption levels of transdermal magnesium compared to tablet and capsule supplementation.

-Absorption research is fundamental to BetterYou as a brand and as such it has seen us work with some of the world’s leading institutions and associations, adding to the wealth of trials available.
+At BetterYou we put quality and efficacy at the forefront of what we do, which has led to us working with some of the world’s leading institutions and associations, adding to the wealth of trials available.

-Key finding: The skin started absorption with immediate effect
+Key finding: Absorption through the skin started with immediate effect

 This in-vitro clinical trial carried out by the University of Cardiff proved that elemental magnesium could be delivered to the cells of the body through a transdermal delivery (through the skin).
 The trial showed that the skin started absorption with immediate effect and the action was accelerated with a short period of massaging the application area after spraying.
 It also pointed out that certain additional ingredients (such as aloe vera) can block the magnesium absorption if used together while others (menthol or wintergreen) can enhance absorption.